Clean Fuel Equals Clean Performance for Livonia Drivers

 Posted in Fuel System on June 26, 2020

-Hello, Livonia car owners.
+Hello, Livonia residents.
 Let's talk fuel filters.
 Fuel filters clean the dirt, dust and debris out of your fuel.
 Both gasoline and diesel-powered engines have them.
 The fuel filter is located in the fuel line between the fuel tank and the engine.

-Livonia car owners don’t need to filter their fuel because it has lots of grit in it; they need to filter it because it has some grit it in.
+Livonia auto owners don't need to filter their fuel because it has lots of grit in it; they need to filter it because it has some grit it in.
 Any dirt is bad for your engine.
-The cleaner the fuel, the better an engine will run.
+The cleaner the fuel, the better your vehicle engine will run.

 The harder your fuel filter works, the more often it needs to be replaced.
-Check with your SUV owner’s manual or All Night Auto Repair to find out how often it should be serviced and how long you can expect it to last.
-You should change it before it becomes clogged.
-Your All Night Auto Repair service professional can help you with recommended replacement schedules.
+Check with your owner's manual to find out how often it should be serviced and how long you can expect it to last.
+Livonia drivers should change it before it becomes clogged.
+Your friendly and knowledgeable All Night Auto service advisor can help you with recommended fuel filter replacement schedules.

-Good car care for Livonia motorists means following recommended schedules for preventive maintenance, including changing your fuel filters.
-Take the auto advice offered at All Night Auto Repair and in every owner’s manual and have your vehicle regularly inspected.
-It may save you money by preventing costly repairs, but it will also repay you in improved fuel economy, safety and peace of mind.
+Good vehicle care means following recommended schedules for preventive maintenance, including changing your fuel filters.
+Take the auto advice offered in every owner's manual and have your vehicle regularly inspected at All Night Auto.
+It may save Livonia auto owners money by preventing costly repairs, but it will also repay them in improved safety and peace of mind.